Ham and beans is a delicious bowl of good old southern comfort food chock full of white beans that have been cooked in flavorful ham broth!

 A quick soak is done by bringing a pot of water to a boil, remove it from the heat and add the beans.
 Allow the beans to sit in the hot water for 1 hour.

 Soaking beans may or may not reduce gas.
 The science isn’t very clear on it.

-CAN I MAKE THIS INTO HAM AND BEAN SOUP?
+CAN I MAKE THIS INTO SOUP?

 You sure can!
 Actually, ham and beans and ham and bean soup are virtually the same thing!
 In my mind one is thinner than the other, but growing up it did not matter if the beans were smashed and added thickness or if the beans were mostly whole and swimming in liquid, it was just plain old ham and beans.
 Always served with a side of cornbread!

 Just start with more broth in the beginning.
 Any time during simmering you think that it is getting too thick, add some more water!

 I suggest using great northern or cannellini for ham and bean soup though as there will be less broken beans.
 Broken beans will thicken the broth considerably.

 Ham and beans with cornbread is considered a complete meal where I come from.
 So Buttermilk Cornbread tops off the list.